The pudding! The proof is in the pudding!

 We vaccinate against rotavirus and chickenpox, two mild childhood illnesses, which flies in the face of good science and common sense.

-It’s irresponsible and unscientific to have such an aggressive and unnecessary schedule.
+It’s irresponsible and unscientific to have such an aggressive and unnecessary vaccine schedule

-Whatever metaphor you choose, we can do better than this.
+Whatever metaphor you choose, we need to stop making America’s children sick.
+We can do better than this.